hockeyiscool19/piMap/README.md

 ![Descent](images/descent.jpg)

-Notice that this algorithm is garanteed to find the highest point if there exists exactly one "peak," one lowest point, and no other flat areas.
-(The terms peak and lowest point both imply a flat area.)
+Notice that this algorithm is guaranteed to find the highest point if there exists exactly one "peak," one lowest point, and no other flat areas.
+(The terms "peak" and "lowest point" both imply a flat area.)

 The Colorado mountains are complex, with many peaks and valleys, as shown in this image of Colorado mountains!
 Thus, the gradient ascent algorithm serves as an approximation.